Tell es-Sakan: Discovery and investigation

-Plan of excavations and approximate extent of Tell es-Sakan (Note: The indication of north on the plan differs from the plan in The New Encyclopedia of Archaeological Excavations in the Holy Land.)
+Plan of excavations and approximate extent of Tell es-Sakan (click for annotations) (Note: The indication of north on the plan differs from the plan in The New Encyclopedia of Archaeological Excavations in the Holy Land.)

 In 1994, the newly formed Palestinian Authority established the Department of Antiquities and Cultural Heritage to manage cultural heritage in Palestine.
 The department later became part of the Ministry of Tourism and Antiquities.
 This gave Palestinians a greater role in the investigation and interpretation of their heritage.
 At its inception, the department had limited resources and a small number of experienced staff.
 Still, through international collaboration over the course of fifteen years, it had overseen 500 investigations in Palestine.
 An increasing number of building projects led to more discoveries of archaeological sites in Palestine, which needed to be recorded; Tell es-Sakan is one such site.

 Surveys of the region over several decades failed to detect the tell.
 It was discovered by chance in 1998 during the construction of a housing complex on the south side of what was later identified as a tell.
 Tell es-Sakan was the first archaeological site discovered in Gaza that dates from the end of the Early Bronze Age I and Early Bronze Age II to III periods (spanning the 4th and 3rd millennia BCE) – a poorly represented span in the region's archaeological record.
 The foundation trenches for the planned buildings exposed archaeological deposits but caused significant damage to the site in the process.

 Construction work was suspended to allow archaeological investigations.
 Archaeologists Pierre de Miroschedji and Moain Sadeq led a three-week rescue excavation at Tell es-Sakan in September 1999.
 It was an international collaboration: Sadeq was director of the Department of Antiquities and Cultural Heritage, and de Miroschedji was a director at the French National Centre for Scientific Research.
 Three boreholes were dug on the west side of the site; the extracted core samples demonstrated that the archaeological layers extended to a depth of 9 m and established the chronology of the site.

 The area was further investigated through trial excavations using the foundation trenches.
 Franco-Palestinian collaboration continued in 2000 with a large-scale excavation campaign involving three different areas on the west side of the site covering a total area of c.
 1,400 m^{2}.
 Three areas were methodically investigated, allowing archaeologists to develop a broad chronology of the site.
 The excavated area, referred to as "Sounding A" in the published literature, covered an area of 525 m2 and was excavated to a depth of 9 m.
 "Sounding B" and "Sounding C" covered 425 and 400 m2 respectively.